Fieldwater/WebSpiderProj/README.md

 - Crawl every post including title, href, publish date, text and image
 - Page turning to crawl more info
 - Store data in MongoDB
+3. Login project
+- directly crawl web with cookies
+- how to post request to sign in github.com with cookies